sanderkoiv/loopback-next/docs/site/REST-middleware-sequence.md

   - downstreamGroups: ['cors']
 ```

-2. a middleware chain with the execution order of
+2. Form a middleware chain with the execution order of
    `sendResponse => group2 => cors => group1`:

 ```